Mibblez/a-star-with-python/README.md

 # A* With Python

-An implementation of the A* path finding written in Python with [Pygame](https://www.pygame.org/news) used for visualization.
+An implementation of the A* path finding algorithm written in Python with [Pygame](https://www.pygame.org/news) used for visualization.

 ### Requirements